mayukojpn/taro-geo-taxonomy/readme.md

 ### Development

 - Clone this repository.
-- Do `comopser install`.
+- Do `composer install`.
 If you don't have comopser, intstall it.
 - Install `npm install`.
 If you don't have npm, install it.
 - Run `npm start`.
 All assets will be build with gulp.